How to Install Htop on Fedora

 Htop is an interactive process viewer that provides real-time monitoring of CPU usage, memory consumption, and running processes.
-Unlike the traditional top command, htop offers color-coded metrics, mouse support, and the ability to scroll through process lists.
-Whether you need to identify resource-heavy applications, kill unresponsive processes, or monitor system load during deployments, htop gives you the visibility to manage your Fedora system effectively.
+Unlike top, htop offers color-coded metrics, mouse support, and scrollable process lists, making it easier to identify resource-heavy applications, kill unresponsive processes, or diagnose system slowdowns.

-This guide covers installing htop on Fedora using the DNF package manager, verifying the installation, and using htop’s command-line options and keyboard shortcuts to monitor and manage processes.
-By the end, you will have htop installed and ready for real-time system monitoring.
+This guide covers installing htop on Fedora using DNF, verifying the installation, and using htop’s keyboard shortcuts and command-line options for process monitoring.

 Update Fedora Linux Packages Before Htop Installation